-How to Make Strawberry Jello Fruit Salad
+Strawberry Jello Fruit Salad Recipe

 Strawberry Jello Fruit Salad

-- 1 6-ounce package Strawberry Jello
+- 1 6-ounce package Strawberry Jello not sugar free

 - 2 cups hot water

-- 1 3/4 cup cold water
+- 1 ¾ cups cold water

-- 1 8-ounce package whipped topping
+- 1 8-ounce package whipped topping like Cool Whip, thawed

-- 1 pound frozen strawberries, halved
+- 1 pound frozen strawberries, sliced or fresh

 - In a large casserole dish, mix the Jello with hot water and cold water until completely dissolved

-My family scarfed this strawberry Jello fruit salad down like there was no tomorrow — they loved it!
+My family scarfed this strawberry Jello fruit salad down like there was no tomorrow -- they loved it!
 It's perfect for Easter, Mother's Day, potlucks or any spring or summer gathering.